Skip to content

 Usage Tips

-• Chained operations return instances of QueryChainWrapper or UpdateChainWrapper, allowing developers to sequentially call methods to build query or update conditions.
+• Chained operations return instances of QueryChainWrapper or UpdateChainWrapper, allowing you to call methods consecutively to build query or update conditions.

-• Lambda-style chained operations provide type-safe query condition construction through method references like Entity::getId, avoiding hardcoded strings and improving code readability and safety.
+• Lambda chained operations provide type-safe query condition construction.
+By using method references like Entity::getId, you avoid hard-coded strings, improving code readability and safety.

-• When using chained operations, pay attention to the order of method calls—typically, conditions are set first, followed by query or update operations.
+• When using chained operations, pay attention to the calling order of the methods.
+Typically, you set conditions first and then execute the query or update operation.

-• Chained operations support various condition-building methods, such as eq, ne, gt, lt, like, etc. Choose the appropriate method based on actual needs.
+• Chained operations support various condition construction methods such as eq, ne, gt, lt, like, etc. You can choose the appropriate method based on your actual needs.

-• The results returned by chained operations can be a single record, multiple records, total record count, etc., depending on the final method called.
+• The result returned by a chained operation can be a single record, multiple records, total record count, etc., depending on the final method called.

-By using Chain, developers can write database operation code more efficiently while maintaining clarity and maintainability.
+By using Chain, you can write database operation code more efficiently while maintaining code clarity and maintainability.

 ActiveRecord

-The ActiveRecord pattern is a design pattern that allows entity classes to interact directly with the database, where the entity class serves as both the domain model and the data access object.
-In MyBatis-Plus, an entity class only needs to inherit the Model class to gain powerful CRUD operation capabilities.
+The ActiveRecord pattern is a design pattern that allows entity classes to interact directly with the database.
+In this pattern, entity classes serve as both domain models and data access objects.
+In MyBatis-Plus, your entity classes can gain powerful CRUD operation capabilities simply by extending the Model class.

 Usage Steps